dekaulitz/MockyUp/README.md

  * Java absolutely at least 1.8 version
  * Postman

-Sometimes you want bullet points:

-* Start a line with a star
-* Profit!

 <h4>How to run it</h4>
 Changes your applicatio.properties if you have different configuration of mongodb installment.